About eduardo cuervo reyes

 Photography for me has become part of the interaction with nature.
 In a way, it increases my awareness, and it is often an extra motivation to go out.

-I wish you clear horizons and high clouds.
+If you are (or plan to be) out during the day, I wish you clear horizons and high clouds.
 And if you go out to enjoy the night sky, I wish you good luck and clear skies.